LukeGrahamLandry/seesea/README.md

 - Can only target macOS because they use a slightly different calling convention.
 - Outputs text, not binary executables, so it still depends on an assembler and linker.
 - Not optimised.
 Function calls and phi nodes generate unnecessary move instructions.
+- Missing features: arrays.

 ## TODO

-switch, statically allocated arrays, goto, break, continue, enums, pass structs by value, signed values, correct char size, bitwise ops, and/or short-circuiting, struct/array init literals, write variadic functions, global/static variables, function pointers.
+switch, arrays in struct fields, nested arrays, goto, enums, pass structs by value, signed values, correct char size, bitwise ops, and/or short-circuiting, struct/array init literals, write variadic functions, global/static variables, function pointers, const.

 - cranelift backend (don't bother with ssa)
 - brainfuck backend (no libc, just `puts` & `gets`)
 - CLI